silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 upgrade add-namespace "ExampleUser\\SilverstripeExampleModule" code/
 ```

 If your module codebase is structured in folders, you can use the `--psr4` and `--recursive` flag to quickly namespace your entire module in one command.
-This command will recursively go trough the `code` directory and namespace all files based on their position relative to `code`.
+This command will recursively go through the `code` directory and namespace all files based on their position relative to `code`.

 ```bash
 upgrade add-namespace --recursive --psr4 "ExampleUser\\SilverstripeExampleModule" code/